Khushi9354/GPT-Paper-Title-Generator/readme.md

 > Automating the Visualization of Convolutional Neural Networks
 ```

 During finetuning each paper title was given in the format `<year>\n\n <title>\n` (e.g. `2020\n\n Interpretations are useful: penalizing explanations to align neural networks with prior knowledge\n`).
 The same format should be used for inference.
-These samples are considerably better than the samples we made with GPT2 [back in 2019](https://csinva.io/gpt-paper-title-generator/gpt2) (the good old days).
+These samples are considerably better.

 ## 3  &nbsp; Generated paper evaluation